Sudeepti-S/CodePath_Lab_7/README.md

 ## Notes

 Initially, I expiereced a few challenges when setting up the lab environment.
 This was my first time using Vagrant and Licecap.
 However, that being said, after those learning curves, I was able to perform the attacks.
+I enjoyed learning more about XSS attacks through this lab.

 ## License